NickJAllen/java-helpers.nvim/README.md

 ### **lazy.nvim**

-An example for lazy.nvim with some quick key bindings to create Java files:
+An example for lazy.nvim with some quick key bindings to navigate Java stack traces and to create Java files:

 ```
 {